Links to

 Video:

-Permits ESO's Very Large Telescope (VLT) to observe Jupiter in
+Optics Permits ESO's Very Large Telescope (VLT) to observe Jupiter

 Details

-Images from Ground of Jupiter, using new Adaptive Optics Instrument,
+on ESO's Best-Ever Images from Ground of Jupiter, using new

-website on Effects of Airglow in near-IR Bands (pictures + movies),
+Neat website on Effects of Airglow in near-IR Bands (pictures + movies) -

 Joe Adams & Mike Skrutskie, U Virginia